Religious syncretism: Caribbean and Afro-American

 The process of syncretism in the Caribbean region often forms a part of cultural creolization.
 (The technical term "Creole" may apply to anyone born and raised in the region, regardless of race.)
 The shared histories of the Caribbean islands include long periods of European Imperialism (mainly by Spain, France, and Great Britain) and the importation of African slaves (primarily from Central and Western Africa).
 The influences of each of the above interacted in varying degrees on the islands, producing the fabric of society that exists today in the Caribbean.

-The Rastafari movement, founded in Jamaica, syncretizes vigorously, mixing elements from the Bible, Marcus Garvey's Pan-Africanism movement, a text from the European grimoire tradition, the Sixth and Seventh Books of Moses, Hinduism, and Caribbean culture.
+The Rastafari movement, founded in Jamaica, syncretizes vigorously, mixing elements from the Bible (specifically Protestantism), Marcus Garvey's Pan-Africanism movement, a text from the European grimoire tradition, the Sixth and Seventh Books of Moses, Hinduism, and Caribbean culture.

 Another highly syncretic religion of the area, vodou, combines elements of Western African, native Caribbean, and Christian (especially Roman Catholic) beliefs.

 Recently developed religious systems that exhibit marked syncretism include the African diasporic religions Candomblé, Vodou and Santería, which analogize various Yorùbá and other African deities to the Roman Catholic saints.
 Some sects of Candomblé have also incorporated Native American deities, and Umbanda combined African deities with Kardecist spiritualism.

 Hoodoo is a similarly derived form of folk magic practiced by some African American communities in the Southern United States.
 Other traditions of syncretic folk religion in North America include Louisiana Voodoo as well as Pennsylvania Dutch Pow-wow, in which practitioners invoke power through the Christian God.

+A Hindu tradition can be found in the Caribbean, particularly among the Indo-Caribbean Tamil diaspora, that is known as Caribbean Shaktism.
+It has its origins in the Mariamman cults of Tamil Nadu, and was brought to the Caribbean via the Girmityas.
+Later in the Caribbean, it started to be syncretized with Vedic Hinduism due to the contact between North Indian Girmityas and Tamil Girmityas.
+Later on in their arrival, the practice was syncretized/influenced by Roman Catholicism to varying degrees.
+In Guyana, the syncretic Hindu-Dravidian practice was maintained with minimal Catholic syncretism, while in Trinidad and Tobago, some mandirs house statues of Saints and Catholic figures such as Jesus and the Virgin Mary.
+In Martinique, a unique practice known as Maldevidan Spiritism developed among the Tamil community in the North coast which was fully syncretic, where Hindu and Tamil deities were syncretized with saints.